craftcms/docs/docs/nitro/2.x/xdebug.md

 1. Create a new server in PhpStorm using your machine’s domain name. (“Preferences” → “Languages & Frameworks” → “PHP” → “Servers”.)\
 ![PhpStorm Server Settings](./images/phpstorm-server.png)

 2. Enable “Use path mappings” and set your existing project root to the absolute path on the server.
-The absolute path will look like `/home/ubuntu/sites/my-site`, where `my-site` reflects your actual project’s folder name in the Nitro machine.
+The absolute path inside of the container will look like `/app`.
 (Use `nitro context` if you need to check the path, and keep in mind this is the project root and not necessarily the web root.)

 3. Choose “Run” → “Edit Configurations...” and create a new “PHP Remote Debug” configuration, selecting the server you just created.
 Check “Filter debug connection by IDE key” and enter `PHPSTORM`.\
 ![PhpStorm Remote Debug Settings](./images/phpstorm-remote-debug.png)